jenkinsci/zap-pipeline-plugin/README.md

 ```
 <br>

-**archiveZap** - Reads the alerts found by ZAP, checks if there are any alerts that are higher than the fail build parameters (and fails the build if so), generates a report with differences, and finally shuts down ZAP.
+**archiveZap** - Reads the alerts found by ZAP, filters out any false positives if a false positives file is provided in the project, checks if there are any alerts that are higher than the fail build parameters (and fails the build if so), generates a report with differences, and finally shuts down ZAP.
 This should be the last thing you run.

 ```groovy
 archiveZap()